SofianeB/B2SAFE-B2STAGE-Training/07a-Working-with-PIDs_CURL.md

 # Working with Persistent Identifiers - Hands-on
-This lecture takes you through the steps to create and administer PIDs employing the HTTP restful API of the hanlde server version 8.
+This lecture takes you through the steps to create and administer PIDs employing the HTTP restful API of the handle server version 8.

 ## Warming-up: Using PIDs
 Below you find three different PIDs and their corresponding global resolver